Strawberries and Baking Soda not the Answer for Teeth Whitening

 Contributing authors include Michael Meharry, Midwestern University in Illinois and Udochukwu Oyoyo and Yiming Li from Loma Linda University.
 There was no outside funding for the study.

-*This information is from an external source (University of Iowa).
+(i)Source/Reference: University of Iowa.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.